hkotek/hkotek.com/_posts/2023-1-21-leaving-linguistics.md

   - academia,
 ---

 *[Omer Preminger's recent blog post about leaving academia](https://preminger.xyz/posts/some-random-reflections-on-leaving-academia) and the resulting fascinating discussion on his Facebook post have left me thinking.
-I was going to write about choosing to leave, what I miss from academia, and how I choose to engage with it now.
-But the post is getting long so I'm going to focus only on the first part here and I'll have another post (or two) for the rest.*
+I want to write about choosing to leave academia, what I miss about it, and how I choose to engage with it now.
+This post focuses only on the first topic, to keep the length manageable, and I'll circle back to the other two in a separate post.*

+## Early days

 The decision to leave academia was more of a process than a flipped switch.
 I was fully committed to academia through grad school and was lucky enough to end my dissertation year with a nice two-year Mellon postdoc.
 Things were looking good.